bakery-cg2at/bakery/README.md

  - ``src/``  - the main code

    - start_backmapping.py - run the MD simulation with backmapping
-   - start_simulation.py - run normal MD simulation
    - prepare_files.py - prepare hybrid files

  - ``examples/`` - the set of examples

-Requirments:
+Requirements:

- - `networkx >= 1.11`
+ - `networkx >= 2.0`
  - modified `espressopp` - https://github.com/MrTheodor/espressopp/tree/Adress-newdd-rebased
  - `numpy`

-If you like to use the method in your project, modify and reuse code of `bakery` or the ingredients from `espressopp` that are related to the reverse mapping, please cite following materials:
+If you like to use the method in your work, please cite following materials:

 ```
 @article{doi:10.1021/acs.jctc.6b00595,